-Perinatal is the time before, during and after birth, or in other words, the prenatal (pregnancy), intrapartum (labour and birth), and postpartum (post-natal) period.
+Perinatal is the time before, during and after birth, or in other words, the prenatal (pregnancy), intrapartum (labour and birth), and postpartum (postnatal) period.
 All things perinatal fascinate me.
 I have a Midwifery degree from Ryerson, which involved attending almost 200 births and working with countless families both in clinic, home and hospital.
-I currently provide prenatal consulting and postpartum in-home support through my business, HyggeMama, and am also a babywearing educator, am currently doing graduate studies in Infant Mental Health and am a mama myself.
+I currently provide prenatal consulting and postpartum in-home support through my business, HyggeMama, and am also a babywearing educator, have recently completed graduate studies in Infant Mental Health, and am a mama myself.

 How did you come up with the idea for 4 Trimesters Conference?